-6.5.
+6.4.
 Submission Deadline Extensions

-In-person panel presentation schedules are set in advance and do not accommodate receipt of a full application days after the deadline.
-Therefore, potential applicants that are unable to meet the application deadline because of travel, sabbaticals, conferences, prolonged illness or other leave, etc, should not request additional time to file an application but should instead consider applying in the next review cycle.
+Review cycle schedules are set in advance and do not accommodate receipt of a preliminary or full application days after the deadline.
+Therefore, potential applicants that are unable to meet the application deadline because of travel, sabbaticals, conferences, prolonged illness, or other leave, etc, should not request additional time to file an application but should instead consider applying in the next review cycle.

-In exceptional instances, CPRIT may extend the submission deadline for a full application upon a showing of good cause, usually for technology problems related to CARS.
+In exceptional instances, CPRIT may extend the submission deadline for a preliminary or full application upon a showing of good cause, usually for technology problems related to CARS.
 In this event, the applicant should submit a request to extend the submission deadline via email to the CPRIT Helpdesk within 8 hours of the submission deadline.
 If CPRIT approves the applicant's request for extension, then CPRIT will reopen CARS for a 2-hour window to allow an applicant with an unsubmitted application to complete and submit it.
 CPRIT will document submission deadline extensions, including the reason for the extension, as part of the grant review process records.

-CPRIT urges applicants to initiate the registration process in CARS a minimum of 5 business days prior to deadline to ensure enough time to complete and apply.
+CPRIT urges applicants to initiate the registration process in CARS several business days prior to deadline to ensure enough time to complete and apply.
 The applicant's failure to adequately review application instructions and plan accordingly to avoid unexpected issues is not sufficient grounds to justify approval for a late submission.

-6.6.
+6.5.
 Product Development Review Fee for Full Applications

 All applicants submitting a full application must pay a nonrefundable fee of \$500 to partially offset the cost of reviewing Product Development Award applications.
 The application review fee must be postmarked by the full application submission deadline unless CPRIT approves a request to submit the fee after the deadline.
+Applicants should only submit an application fee after an official invitation to submit a full application has been issued from CPRIT.

 Applicants should make the payment by check or money order payable to "Cancer Prevention and Research Institute of Texas."
-Indicate the application ID and the name of the submitter on the check.
-CPRIT will not accept electronic and credit card payments.
+On the check or money order, please indicate the full grant application ID and the name of the applicant (PI) of the application.
+CPRIT cannot accept electronic or credit card payments.